jeffreysorgen/golf-club-sensors/activity.md

     pass;                     // now == earlier, so no state change
 ```

+#
-## Enable Smartphone to BEEP
+### Step Four: Enable Smartphone to BEEP
-- When creating this sketch, we must create a new Development Sketch, "_dev-sdk-ble-BLE-pitches_".
+- When creating this sketch, we must create a new Development Sketch, "_dev-sdk-ble-pitches_".
 - For the sketch here, since it's for immediate development, just create high and low pitches for the transitions into Ready and Resting states, respectively, and we'll save the code for future reference.
 - Probably later create a third sketch that combines code from _golf-swing-acc_, the new inclusive sketch, and this _dev_ sketch.